-If you are still not satisfied after speaking with the Branch Executive, you are welcome to discuss the situation with the Vice President of Human Resources.
+If you are still not satisfied after speaking with the Branch Executive, you are welcome to discuss the situation with the Director of Human Resources or the Senior Vice President of Human Resources.
 One or both of them will meet with you and/or your manager and attempt to reach a satisfactory solution.